behnum/salamat/README.md

 # 🏃🏻 Salamat
-A primitive, personal and Persian Running Log to stay motivated.
+A simple Running Tracker in Persian to help you stay motivated.

-## 🍚 Todo
+## Todo
 * Log all the work times
 * Use git flow
 * Use Sass / MySQL